Rishabh672003/Neovim/README.md

 ## After Installation

-after launching the nvim for the first time packer will automatically install all the extension and will give you some errors, just ignore them and reopen neovim the errors should be resolved.
+After launching neovim for the first time, packer will automatically install all the extension and will give you some errors, just ignore them and reopen neovim the errors should be resolved.

 ## optional dependencies

-As the name suggest these are the optional dependencies if you dont want anything just remove them neovim should work fine either way
+These are all the optional dependencies if you dont want anything just remove them neovim should work fine either way

-For null-ls to work for formating and stuff-
+For null-ls to work for formating and stuff

 ```bash
 sudo pacman -S --needed --noconfirm stylua prettier astyle beautysh
 ```

 For finding text in projects and also bashls lsp requires npm as a dependency

 ```bash
 sudo pacman -S --needed --noconfirm ripgrep npm
 ```

-## automatting the whole procces
+## Automatting the whole process of building neovim from source and applying the config

 ```bash
 curl https://gist.githubusercontent.com/Rishabh672003/bfbb6495e6a12bc22e94a112a15e3549/raw/c7100faa6f3087b5a6bc3eecd4fe9bb6e12d085e/build%2520and%2520apply%2520neovim-config.sh >> $HOME/build-and-apply-neovim.sh && sudo chmod +x $HOME/build-and-apply-neovim.sh && $HOME/build-and-apply-neovim.sh
 ```